zaar625/zaar625/README.md

 ### LEE SANG YOON - *@zaar*
 ***
-#### Intro

-Hi guys!<br>I am a __*future frontend developer*__.
+Hi guys! 😊 <br>I am a __*future frontend developer*__.
 I'm currently filling in my knowledge little by little.<br>The attraction of developers to me makes me thirst for learning!
 It's like looking at the wide sea!
 #### My value :four_leaf_clover:
-* I just don't want to grow up to be a developer who is good at development.<br> Everything in the world is connected.
+I just don't want to grow up to be a developer who is good at development.<br> Everything in the world is connected.
 I want to become a developer who acts as a link.